 Average Rate per Night

-Another inventive culinary concept at Downtown Grand is The Commissary, an upscale food court with several types of dining options.
+Another inventive culinary concept at Downtown Grand is The Commissary, which features communal seating and an outdoor patio.
 Also open on a seasonal basis is The Pool Deck.
 In addition to an outdoor pool with a fire pit and cabanas, there is a bar, a lunch menu and park-like landscaping.

 The 30,000-square-foot casino floor at Downtown Grand features an industrial chic décor and cool brick façade.
 It houses more than 600 state-of-the-art slot machines and 30 table games.